DEFRA/epr-re-ex-engineering-prototype/README.md

 ## GOV.UK Prototype Kit and GOV.UK Frontend

-This is a light-weight application for prototyping.
+This is a lightweight application for prototyping.
 It is built on [GOV.UK Prototype Kit](https://github.com/alphagov/govuk-prototype-kit), a tool for building interactive prototypes that look like pages on GOV.UK, using components and styles from the [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend).
 Both are provided by the